mfucci/node-matter/CONTRIBUTING.md

 npm run build
 ```

-Please make sure that your code builds without warnings or errors.
+Please make sure check already locally that your code builds without warnings
+or errors.

 The compiled code will be generated in the build/ directory and it not
 commited to GitHub.